top of page

 The Japanese course provided through the JET Program isn't working for me.
 What other recommendations have worked for people?

-The PAs do recommend pressing through and trying to stick with the course provided - CLAIR has thought a lot about what course to select, and historically sticking with it has provided a lot of benefit to those who have done so.
-That being said, Wanikani is often recommended as a better source for vocabulary.
-And in addition to various quality textbooks out there, there are a number of people willing to work for free or cheap with you in learning Japanese - if you want to work with someone like that, or to take an in-person class, reaching out to the Iwate International Associatio would be recommended.
+If you've tried pressing through and trying to stick with the course provided, and it still isn't working for you, there are other resources availableWanikani is often recommended as a better source for vocabulary and kanji learning.
+Tae Kim's Japanese Grammar Guide is a free online resource that teaches grammar and vocabulary.
+And in addition to various quality textbooks out there for self-study (Genki, Minna no Nihongo, Tobira, etc.), there are a number of people willing to work for free or cheap with you in learning Japanese - if you want to work with someone like that, or take an in-person class, try reaching out to the Iwate International Association!

 Japanese Related